adrenallen/ai-agents-laravel/README.md

 `composer require adrenallen/ai-agents-laravel`

 You will need to publish the configuration files and fill out details based on the features you wish to use.
-You can publis the config files by running the following command:
+You can publish the config files by running the following command:

 `php artisan vendor:publish --provider="Adrenallen\AiAgentsLaravel\AiAgentsLaravelServiceProvider"`